Gespinoza10/Chime_Case_Study/README.md

 * **Digital Banking** is a rapid growing *domain* in fintech, and **Chime** is representing the *domain* with much success.
 Making people's financial life easier is why **chime** exist.

 * Innovation in the Domain is easy to see, *digital wallets* are replacing cash/cards and the need for an ATM.
+Digital payments are becoming more and more popular.

 * Some of the competitor companies include **Varo**, **N26**, **simple**, and **Ally** to name a few.